rsvasudev/LabReport2/index.md

 ![Image](Thekeys.png)

 Above a screenshot of the public and private keys, created to log into the remote computer with.out a password, is displayed.
 The command ls was used at the bottom of the screenshot
+Path to the public key is /Users/rohanvasudev/.ssh/id_rsa.pub.

 ![Image](withoutpasswword.png)